Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 - This code creates another DataFrame, `artist_counts`, containing the number of works associated with each artist in `moma_df`.
-- The is the same step as we took in the previous task.
+- This is the same step as we took in the previous task.
 We use the method `.value_counts()` to count how many times each artist appears, and then use `.reset_index()` to turn the artist names back into a column.
 - The columns are renamed to 'Artist' and 'Number of Works'.